top of page

 Glass is often thought of as fragile and is used to demonstrate the vulnerability of these blossoms.

-Each flower is comprised from individual petals, fused together, and shaped using heat.
-With global gold price at an all-time high, the glass colours haven’t just doubled in monetary costs, but have also been restricted production-wise, making the blossoms created here even more precious.
+With global gold price at an all-time high, this pink glass colour has not only doubled in monetary costs, but has also been restricted in production, making the blossoms created here even more precious.

 Fresh Air 2026: